Tel: 07564 010847 or 01962 458428

 This is the quickest way to ruin a handmade rugand here is why:

-• handmade rugs can and will bleed colours.
+• handmade rugs such as Persian and Oriental rugs can and will bleed colours.
 There is no way to control it in-situ

 • handmade rugs are made of natural fibres like cotton and wool.
 There is no way of drying them within an optimal time frame in-situ